While we are looking forward to the start of the Olympic Games, let us return briefly to Olympia and ancient Greece, to the place where it all began.

 Many centuries after the ancient Olympic Games, modern Olympic Games were born after the idea of the French baron Pierre de Coubertin.
 At the conference on international sport held in Paris in June 1894, Coubertin formed the International Olympic Committee (IOC).

 Two years late, in 1896, the first modern Games were held in Athens, the capital of Greece.
-There were only 280 male athletes, from 12 countries, competed in 43 events athletic events.
+There were only 280 male athletes, from 12 countries, who competed in 43 events athletic events.

 Today Olympic Games are the most popular international sporting event which includes summer and winter sports competitions.
 They are held every four years with competitors from all over the world.
 And they are known for the spectacular Olympic opening and closing ceremonies.
 But that is another story.